georgringer/news/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 - **No**: Hides the relations to FAL elements
 - **Both**: The old and the new media relations are used
 - **Fal & Multimedia**: Enables usage of FAL relations + the old media relation, limited to type "multimedia"

+.. _extensionManagerDateTimeNotRequired:

+dateTimeNotRequired
+"""""""""""""""""""
+If set, the date field of the news record is not a required field anymore.
+Furthermore if creating a new record, it is not filled anymore with the current date.

+Be aware that using this feature may lead to unexpected results if using e.g. the date menu if the field is not used anymore.

 .. _extensionManagerShowAdministrationModule: